Enabling clinical use of foundation models for computational pathology: Abstract

 \section{Abstract}

-Foundation models in histopathology are expected to facilitate the development of high-performing and generalisable deep learning systems.
-However, current models capture not only biologically relevant features, but also pre-analytic and scanner-specific variation that bias the predictions of task-specific models trained from the foundation model features.
-Here we show that introducing novel robustness losses during training of downstream task-specific models reduces sensitivity to technical variability.
-A purpose-designed comprehensive experimentation setup with 27,042 WSIs from 6155 patients is used to train thousands of models from the features of eight popular foundation models for computational pathology.
-In addition to a substantial improvement in robustness, we observe that prediction accuracy improves by focusing on biologically relevant features.
-Our approach successfully mitigates robustness issues of foundation models for computational pathology without retraining the foundation models themselves, enabling development of robust computational pathology models applicable to real-world data in routine clinical practice.
+Foundation models for computational pathology are expected to facilitate the development of high-performing, generalisable deep learning systems.
+However, in addition to biologically relevant features, current foundation models also capture pre-analytic and scanner-specific variation that bias the predictions made by downstream task-specific models trained on these features.
+Here we show that introducing novel robustness losses during downstream model training reduces sensitivity to technical variability.
+A purpose-designed comprehensive experimentation setup with 27,042 whole-slide images from 6,155 patients is used to train thousands of models from the features of eight well-known foundation models for computational pathology.
+In addition to a substantial improvement in robustness, our approach improves classification accuracy by focusing on biologically relevant features.
+It mitigates robustness limitations of foundation models for computational pathology without retraining the foundation models themselves, enabling development of models that are more suitable in real-world clinical use.

 \pagenumbering{arabic}